alex-ozdemir/alex-ozdemir.github.io/_posts/2017-05-19-construct-mohr-mascheroni.md

 I suspect the answer is no. I didn't omit them on accident, or because I was lazy.
-I omitted them because all the constructions I've seen (save Mohr-Macheroni) don't use them.
-It seems that iteration and branching have no place in a Mohr-Macheroni-free world, suggesting that the classical geometric tools (a compass and straightedge) can do with only linear control flow what the compass requires branching & iteration to do.
+I omitted them because all the constructions I've seen (save Mohr-Mascheroni) don't use them.
+It seems that iteration and branching have no place in a Mohr-Mascheroni-free world, suggesting that the classical geometric tools (a compass and straightedge) can do with only linear control flow what the compass requires branching & iteration to do.
 Essentially, the world might look like this: